 The final gallery: Top left: A mango flower beetle explores a spider lily.
 Top right: A watchful cane spider wondering if it should run, very fast, away.
 Bottom left: A Hawaiian carpenter ant (Camponotus variegatus), one of too many that have taken up residence in the house.
 Bottom right: A rusty millipede deciding that it’s all too much!

 A bee forages on the bright yellow flowers of a mamane tree.

-Posted in response to Becky’s July Squares challenge theme of ‘Perspective.’
+Posted in response to Becky’s July Squares challenge theme of ‘Trees.’
 See more responses here.

 Last week, I saw these wasps working on a nest under the eaves of a building.
 I was curious because the wasps were mostly stationary, almost like a still life painting (top photo).
 Then another wasp flew in and the ones on the nest burst into life, swarming the newcomer, and bustling about their business.